 GDP growth projection is an exercise done by various parties, international and domestic.
 We use the projections by International Monetary Fund which releases in its World Economic Outlook report in April and October of every year.

-Growth for Malaysia's economy
+Growth prospect for Philippines economy